 The College prohibits all forms of sexual harassment, sexual violence, sexual assault, intimate partner violence, relationship abuse, domestic violence, dating violence, stalking, and retaliation.
 These are umbrella terms which encompass a broad range of behavior.
 In general, sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to incapacitation.
 Intimate partner violence refers to any act of violence or threatened act of violence, sexual or otherwise, against a person who is or has been involved in a sexual, dating, domestic, or other intimate relationship with that person.

-Definitions regarding forms of prohibited conduct, consent and related concepts, and other terms are listed below (Source: Grinnell College Guide to Preventing, Reporting, and Responding to Sexual Harassment and Misconduct).
+Definitions regarding forms of prohibited conduct, consent and related concepts, and other terms are listed below (Source: Grinnell College Policy, Procedures, and Guide to Preventing, Reporting, and Responding to Sexual Misconduct and Other Forms of Interpersonal Violence ).

 Bargaining Unit: includes the employees of the Department of Facilities Management who are represented by Teamsters Local 90, excluding the staff members.

 Bias-Motivated Incident: an expression of hostility against a person, group, or property thereof because of such person’s (or group’s) identifying or perceived race, color, religion, ancestry, national origin, disability, gender, gender identity or expression, and/or sexual orientation.
 See also: Hate Crime.

 Campus No-Contact Order: cover all areas of campus with the expectation that intentional off-campus contact is also prohibited.
 A map of included areas can be accessed here.
 Copies of No-Contact Orders are housed within the Division of Student Affairs and with the Office of Campus Safety.

 A No-Contact Order prohibits the issued party/ies from being in physical or verbal contact with another party/ies as follows:

 - In person